Magnolia Plantation and Gardens – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Magnolia Plantation and Gardens

 Originally granted to Morris Matthews during the Colonial period, the property was acquired by Thomas and Ann Drayton in 1676.
-The Draytons, who had come to Charleston from Barbados, built a small home on the property and quickly established a successful rice plantation, cultivating what would come to be known as Carolina Gold Rice.
+The Draytons, who had come to Charleston from Barbados, built a small home on their land and quickly established a successful rice plantation, cultivating what would come to be known as Carolina Gold Rice.
 This cash crop made Lowcountry planters extremely wealthy, the Draytons included.

 While known for their sprawling beauty, Magnolia’s gardens originated from a much smaller, formal design.
-Thomas and Ann Drayton added the original garden, which they would later name Flowerdale, shortly after the completion of their home in the mid-1680s.
+Thomas and Ann Drayton added the first garden, which they would later name Flowerdale, shortly after the completion of their home in the mid-1680s.
 However, the gardens and estate suffered much damage when the property was used as an encampment for both British and American forces during the Revolutionary War.
 The Drayton sons fought against the British and later became South Carolina statesmen.